PayBy/official-doc/docs/Online Payment Integration/Checkout/inapp-sdk-android.md

 #### Step 3: Add Placeholder

 Add the manifestPlaceholders key-value pair.
 The key is "PACKAGENAME" and the value is the current application package name.
-When Android downloads files, you need to read and write through the FileProvider, and you need to assign the path of Fileprovider according to the **applicationId**.
+When Android downloads files, you need to read and write through the FileProvider, and you need to assign the path of File provider according to the **applicationId**.
 It also needs to support Java8 compilation.

 ```
 android{